joelagnel/joelfernandes.org/_posts/2026-08-14-ubatch-continuous-batching.md

 does.
 It lets the caller submit longer lists, which saves some per-call overhead, but the tensor shapes in each forward pass come from `-ub`.

+Lowering it is not symmetric, though, because of that clamp.
+As long as `n_batch` stays at or above the `-ub` you asked for, `-ub` is what survives and `-b` does not touch the forward pass.
+Push `-b` below it and the `std::min`
+bites: the effective `n_ubatch` becomes `n_batch`, and the reservation shrinks along with it.
+So `-b 64 -ub 512` does not give you 512-wide passes, it gives you 64-wide ones.

 So the batch is a request and the ubatch is what actually runs.
 For the rest of this post I use them in exactly that sense: batch means the list submitted at the API boundary, ubatch means the group of token slots that goes through the